5 Practical Tips to Lose Weight 5 kg in just 1 Month

 If you're doing everything right with food and exercise but still not losing weight, your sleep might be the missing piece.
 This is the tip most people completely overlook.

-Poor sleep also slows your metabolism and makes your workouts feel harder — so you tend to do less.
+Poor sleep also slows your metabolism and makes your workouts feel harder — so you tend to do less and burn fewer calories overall.

 Conclusion